Growing a hosta plant indoors can be a challenge, but they’re perennials that you can grow and keep healthy with the correct soil and environment.

 Watering can be tricky when you first start growing hostas indoors because too much water can lead to root rot while too little can cause damage too.
-You have to keep the soil lightly moist, but it shouldn’t be too wet.
+Keep the soil lightly moist, but it shouldn’t be too wet.
 This is especially important in the beginning.
 Once your hostas establish themselves, they’re slightly more forgiving and they can have small periods of dry soil without damage.

 Ideally, you’ll give your hostas around an inch of water a week.
 This is enough to get the soil slightly wet without the plant standing in water.
 Water the plant near the base underneath the leaves.
 If you don’t and you water overhead, it can attract bugs into your home.
-To see if your plant needs watering stick your finger into the soil if it is damp and cool an inch or so down there is no need to water.
-If you have ceramic pots, you’ll have to water your hostas more because the ceramic can suck up the water.
+To see if your plant needs watering stick your finger into the soil.
+If it is damp and cool an inch or so down, there is no need to water.
+If you have unglazed ceramic pots, you’ll have to water your hostas more because the ceramic can suck up the water.